 The purpose of the fellowship is to continue the legacy of famed physician-humanitarian Albert Schweitzer — pairing students with mentors, field experts and community sites to meet vital local health needs with an immediate and lasting impact in the Houston-Galveston area.
 Since 2008, more than 100 Albert Schweitzer Fellows have completed projects in the Houston-Galveston area.

-During the next year, the fellows will design and implement a 200-hour community project that provides a direct service to an underserved population.
+Beginning in April 2017, the fellows designed and implemented a 200-hour community project that provided a direct service to an underserved population.

 The 2017-2018 Schweitzer Fellows from UTHealth School of Public Health are as follows.